BradleyMorford/bashDirectoryHistory/README.md

            alias cd=cdh                            # uncomment this line

 ### 3)USAGE:
-       cd -l    # ("minus L" lower case) show a list your directory history, the first time it will be empty otherwise it will show a numbered list of directories. cd -3    # cd to one of the numbered directories
+       cd -l    # ("minus L" lower case) show a numbered list of your directory history.
+The first time it will be empty otherwise it will show a numbered list of directories. cd -3    # cd to one of the numbered directories